Transformers: Revenge of the Fallen

 We're now in Egypt where this entire clusterfuck of a film comes to its clusterfuck of a conclusion.
 Here's where the giant battles and massive explosions, followed by multiple scenes of slow motion take place.
 Nothing here makes any sense or follows any sort of logic whatsoever.
 Sam is trying to get the Matrix of Leadership that he found to Optimus' dead body.
 While maneuvering in the most difficult path possible, (I guess it would be too much to ask one of the Autobots to simply drive him there) the Decepticons and Autobots are running around kicking the shit out of each other.
 I have no idea who is who at this point.

 Devastator is finally formed and is the big Transformer fans have been waiting to see.
 He looks fantastic, but like most of this film, just appears for no reason other than to appear.
 The Constructicons are already there by the time the Autobots arrive.
 They form Devastator, who begins to suck up the sand around him and crushes anything in its way.
 He then starts climbing the pyramid and begins destroying it.
 (And yes, he has a set of wrecking balls for testicles.
-Once again, Michael Bay trying to prove to everyone that his movies require you have a dick, or at least be a dickhead, to enjoy his films.)
+Once again, Michael Bay trying to prove to everyone that you have a dick, or at least be a dickhead, to enjoy his films.)
 We see Megatron who I think is instructing Devastator on what to do.
 What's awesome is I think I saw some Constructicons in the background while Devastator was walking around.
 Devastator is eventually destroyed by a rail gun from a battleship and falls apart.
 Wouldn't that mean there are now at least five more Decepticons that can still function?
 They may have hit Devastator, but they didn't kill all the Constructicons.
 But why bother with attention to detail at this point.

 Meanwhile, there are more explosions, and more slow motions scenes of Sam and Mikaela's tits running through the desert.
 Prime comes back to life, but is injured.
 Jetfire is mortally wounded and gives Optimus his Energon (I think??) and Prime comes to life, combines with Jetfire and flies to the top of the pyramid to confront The Fallen who teleported from out of nowhere and started tearing shit up.
 So basically Primes can be revived by other Transformers, then combine with them at will?
 WHAT THE FUCK IS GOING ON IN THIS MOVIE?